Tyro and Square are competing payment platforms with similar offerings.

 POS systems very adaptable

-If you are looking for industry-specific integrations, both Tyro and Square excel.
+If you’re looking for industry-specific integrations, both Tyro and Square excel.

-Tyro also offers the integrations hub Tyro Connect, which allows restaurants to use their favourite apps to manage food ordering, bookings and menu management.
+Tyro also offers an integrations hub allowing restaurants to use their favourite apps to manage food ordering, bookings and menu management.

 By combining Square’s card terminals and register with a Square account, merchants can keep track of all payments, items, inventory, analytics and ecommerce stats.